 If an employee quits unexpectedly, can he be denied unemployment benefits?

-Opinions expressed by Entrepreneur contributors are their own.Nothing definitive can be said such as whether something is possible or not when a state agency is involved in administering a program.
+One of my employees recently walked off the job without any explanation.Nothing definitive can be said such as whether something is possible or not when a state agency is involved in administering a program.

 Without knowing more facts, it does appear that this employee "quit" versus was "fired."
 So be careful not to use the word "fired" unless you want to "muddy the waters" with the state.